ashwanthkumar/gotlb/README.md

 - Round Robin based LoadBalancingStrategy
 - Marathon provider (more providers are welcome)
 - Live updating of routing table (no downtime)
+- Zero configuration (except for marathon host)
+- Application specification in marathon is the source of truth.
+Configurations done via [labels](https://github.com/ashwanthkumar/gotlb#required-labels).

 ## TODO
 - [ ] TLS